ethereum/EIPs/EIPS/eip-1.md

 ![EIP Status Diagram](../assets/eip-1/EIP-process-update.jpg)

-*Note: For Core EIPs only Draft, Withdrawn, and Final are used.
+*Note: For Core EIPs only Draft, Withdrawn, and Final are used in the Preamble.
 In between them, the Core Developers are responsible for their own process.*

 #### Idea